This Epic Gnome String Art is So Simple and Fun!

-This fun farmhouse DIY craft is really easy–I mean, with the free template, this gnome string art came together so fast and looks so cool, it’s truly epic!
+This fun farmhouse DIY craft is really easy.
+With the free template, this gnome string art came together so fast and looks so adorable!

 Gnome String Art

-So, of course, when I thought I’d dabble my toes in making some string art, like this fun Baby Yoda string art, well, I knew that making gnome string art was in the cards for me.
+If you like string art, be sure to check out the Baby Yoda string art we did, too.
+It was a fun afternoon for everyone.
 If you’re ready to make your very own little string art gnome, let’s get started.

 No Time to Make This Now?
 Pin it for Later